-A normal response to cosyntropin may occur in secondary adrenal insufficiency.
+A subnormal response to cosyntropin may occur in secondary adrenal insufficiency.
 However, because pituitary failure may cause adrenal atrophy (and hence failure to respond to ACTH), the patient may need to be primed with long-acting ACTH 1 mg IM once a day for 3 days before the ACTH stimulation test if pituitary disease is suspected.
 After such priming, there should be a normal response to the test with a rise in serum cortisol to > 20 mcg/dL (> 552 nmol/L).

 A prolonged ACTH stimulation test (sampling for 24 hours) may be used to diagnose secondary (or tertiary, ie, hypothalamic) adrenal insufficiency.
 Cosyntropin 1 mg IM is given, and cortisol is measured at intervals for 24 hours, typically at 1, 6, 12, and 24 hours.
 Results for the first hour are similar for both the short (sampling stopped after 1 hour) and prolonged tests, but in Addison disease there is no further rise beyond 60 minutes.
 In secondary and tertiary adrenal insufficiency, cortisol levels continue to rise for ≥ 24 hours.
 Only in cases of prolonged adrenal atrophy is adrenal priming (with long-acting ACTH) necessary.
 The simple short test is usually done initially, because a normal response obviates the need for further investigation.

 If adrenal crisis is suspected, confirmation of Addison disease by ACTH stimulation testing is deferred until the patient has recovered.
 If ACTH stimulation testing is done, elevated ACTH levels together with low cortisol levels confirm the diagnosis.

-Outside of Western societies, tuberculosis is a common cause, so a chest x-ray should be done for tuberculosis; if doubt exists, CT of the adrenals is helpful.
+Outside of Western societies, tuberculosis is a common cause, so a chest x-ray should be done; if doubt exists, CT of the adrenals is helpful.
 In patients with autoimmune disease, the adrenals are atrophied, whereas in patients with tuberculosis or other granulomas, the adrenals are enlarged (initially) with frequent calcification.
 Bilateral adrenal hyperplasia, particularly in children and young adults, suggests a genetic enzyme defect.
 Adrenal hemorrhage is usually obvious on CT scanning.